-I recently translated an article by Senegalese academic, Louis Ndong for a special issue of Research in African Literatures on African audiences.
+I translated an article by Senegalese academic, Louis Ndong for a special issue of Research in African Literatures on African audiences.
 The article, entitled Literary and Cinematic Scenes of Reading in the Works of Ousmane Sembène, explores portrayals of reading in well-known texts such as Le Docker Noir (Black Docker), Xala and Le Mandat (The Money Order).
 Ndong discusses how Sembène’s representations of reading are established through the genres of texts consumed, the reader’s education level, whether their education is religious or scholarly, and the reader’s perspective in the narrative.
 You can read the full article (with Jstor access) here.

-I recently presented a keynote paper at the University of Glasgow’s Annual PG conference in Comparative Literature and Translation Studies.
+I presented a keynote paper at the University of Glasgow’s Annual PG conference in Comparative Literature and Translation Studies.
 The conference explored how “Comparative Literature, Translation Studies and Translation study, question, shape and create flows by connecting texts, art forms, ideas, languages and disciplines”.
 The full title of my paper was: Translation and Fluidity in Cameroon: Political Interventions, Literary Activism and the Flow of Words across the Francophone-Anglophone Divide.